-One last, but very important form of investment protection is bicycle insurance; not only to cover your financial investment, but to help cover the cost of injury and recovery in the event of an accident.
+One last, but very important form of investment protection is bicycle insurance; not only to cover your financial investment in case of damage or theft, but also to help cover the cost of injury and recovery in the event of an accident.

-There are even solid tires that never require air.
-However, be aware that solid bike tires tend to offer less comfort, and because of increased rigidity, can even bend rims and break spokes if you hit a hard angle at higher speeds.
+There are fluids that can be used to inflate tires and there are even solid tires that never require air.
+However, be aware that solid bike tires tend to offer less comfort and because of increased rigidity, can even bend rims and break spokes if you hit a hard angle at higher speeds.
 Air filled tires can be adjusted to handle weight and ride environment.
-Typically, lower tire pressure for soft terrain, and higher tire pressure for smooth hard pavement.
+Typically, lower tire pressure for soft terrain and higher tire pressure for smooth hard pavement.

-Electric Bike Accessories to Keep A Hand On Things
+Electric Bike Accessories to Keep A Grip On Things

 Gloves are another important accessory that people often overlook.
-Hands are one of three contact points your body makes with the bike; your feet, your glutus maximus (rear end), and your hands.
-Wearing gloves is not just about protection in the event of a fall, or staying warm when riding.
-Padded gloves take a lot of the jar out of bumpy ride conditions, and a secure grip is worth its weight in gold.
-Like glasses, there are a wide variety of choices; and you can spend a fortune, or opt to stay within a more utilitarian price range.
+Hands are one of the most important of the three contact points your body makes with the bike; your feet, your gluteus maximus (rear end) and your hands.
+Wearing gloves isn’t just about protection in the event of a fall, or staying warm when riding.
+Padded gloves take a lot of the jar out of bumpy ride conditions and a secure grip is worth its weight in gold.
+Like glasses, there are a wide variety of choices; so you can spend a fortune or opt to stay within a more utilitarian price range.

-Longer, thicker gloves are best for winter, and shorter, thinner, fingerless gloves are best for summer.
-There are now even special touch-screen cycling gloves with silver threaded finger tips to make it easier to use your phone without taking gloves off.
+Longer, thicker gloves are best for winter and shorter, thinner, fingerless gloves are best for summer.
+There’s now even special touch-screen cycling gloves with silver threaded finger tips to make it easier to use your phone without taking gloves off.
 These have had mixed reviews, but even if you have to tap the screen a couple of times, it’s still easier and warmer than completely removing a glove when it’s freezing cold.

 A soft saddle and suspension seat post will offer excellent comfort.
 There are lots of aftermarket products to choose from.
-However, be aware that suspension posts are going to raise the minimum seat height of your bike, so if you’re already struggling to mount up when the seat’s at the lowest setting, and are on tippie toes a lot, this may not be a good option.
+However, be aware that suspension posts are going to raise the minimum seat height of your bike, so if you’re already struggling to mount up when the seat’s at the lowest setting and are on tippy toes a lot, this may not be a good option.

 Electric Bike Accessories To Protect You

-Other things to consider adding to carry with you are chap stick (lip conditioner), government issued identification, and insurance card.
-Depending on where and when you’re riding, you may want to also carry bear spray, or mace (now there are bike specific mace accessories), as well as a whistle, good bell and/or horn.
+Other things to consider carrying with you are chap stick (lip conditioner), government issued identification and an insurance card.
+Depending on where and when you’re riding, you may want to also carry bear spray or mace (now there are bike specific mace accessories), as well as a whistle, good bell and/or air horn.

 Electric Bike Accessories To Carry Gear

-Storage was left until last, but it can be critically important.
-Some e-bikes might have an extra bottle cage attachment where you could mount what they call a storage pod, others have rear racks with pannier blockers (perfect for mounting side hanging bags called panniers, or saddlebags), some have rear mounted wire baskets, or a top mounted trunk bag.
+Storage capacity was left until last, but it can be critically important.
+Some e-bikes might have an extra bottle cage attachment where you could mount what they call a storage pod.
+Others have rear racks with pannier blockers (perfect for mounting side hanging bags called panniers, or saddlebags) and some have rear mounted wire baskets, or a top mounted trunk bag.
 There may even be room on the front fork for a second pair of panniers, or an additional basket by the handle bars.

-Storage is critical because it gives you a place for tools, first aid kit, water, a spare tire, cell phone, money, keys, and an e-bike charger to extend your ride.
-Most electric bicycle chargers are light weight and compact (under 2 lbs), and can recharge the bike’s battery within hours (batteries tend to charger faster when empty than when nearly full, due to load balancing).
-A backpack is another great storage option, and one that stays with you when you’re not on the bike.
+Storage is critical because it gives you a place for tools, a first aid kit, water, a spare tire, cell phone, money, keys and an e-bike charger to extend your ride.
+Most electric bicycle chargers are lightweight and compact (under 2 pounds) and can recharge the bike’s battery within hours (batteries tend to charger faster when empty than when nearly full, due to load balancing).
+A backpack is another great storage option and one that stays with you when you’re not on your electric bicycle.